Arkime Parliament

 • The capture nodes must check in this often setting controls how behind a node's cluster's timestamp can be from the current time.
 If the timestamp exceeds this time setting, an Out Of Date issue is added to the cluster.
 The default for this setting is 30 seconds.

 • The OpenSearch/Elasticsearch query timeout setting controls the maximum OpenSearch/Elasticsearch status query duration.
-If the query exceeds this time setting, an ES Down issue is added to the cluster.
+If the query exceeds this time setting, an Elasticsearch/OpenSearch Down issue is added to the cluster.
 The default for this setting is 5 seconds.

 • The Low Packets Threshold setting controls the minimum number of packets that the capture nodes must receive.
 If a capture node is not receiving enough packets, a Low Packets issue is added to the cluster.
 You can set this value to -1 to ignore this issue altogether.
 This setting also includes a time range for how long this problem must persist before adding an issue to the cluster.
 The default for this setting is 0 packets for 10 seconds.